Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Experimental Setup

 \paragraph{Instruction manipulation and prompting.} To elicit SDR, we administer each questionnaire under two instruction conditions.
 In the \textsc{honest} condition, the prompt instructed the persona to answer as honestly as possible.
 In the \textsc{fake-good} condition, the prompt instructed the persona to answer in order to give a really good impression and to present themselves in the best possible light.
-These instructions were adopted from \citet{Furnham1997KnowingFaking}, which introduced a faking-instructions paradigm that has since been widely used to study intentional response distortion.
+These instructions were adopted from \citet{Furnham1997KnowingFaking}; the resulting \textsc{honest}--\textsc{fake-good} contrast follows a standard instructed-faking design in human SDR research, used to elicit and quantify intentional response distortion \citep{Paulhus2002,Speer2023}.
+Because the design varies only the instructional framing while holding the persona description and questionnaire constant, this contrast is expected, by design, to preferentially isolate desirability-driven variance.
+In this sense, the \textsc{fake-good} manipulation serves as a controlled stress test of SDR and supports comparison with human instructed-faking benchmarks \citep{Speer2023}.
+Although we use \textsc{fake-good} as a controlled stress test, the same SDR metric and IRT scoring can be applied to more naturalistic questionnaire settings in which no explicit faking prompt is given but alignment-tuned models still treat the survey as evaluative and drift toward socially desirable profiles.

 Prompts present the persona description, followed by the questionnaire items or pairs, and require the model to output only the requested numeric responses.
 Full prompts are provided in Appendix~\ref{app:prompts}.